japhet996sunday-cell/grading-system-js/README.md

-# grading-system-js
+# Grading System JS

-A JavaScript grading system that evaluates user scores and returns grades with remarks based on score ranges.
+A JavaScript grading system that accepts a score and returns the corresponding grade and remark.

+## Features
+- Score validation
+- Grade assignment (A–F)
+- Remarks for each grade range

+## Technologies Used
+- HTML
+- CSS
+- JavaScript

+## Purpose
+Built to practice JavaScript conditionals, comparisons, and input validation.